-- Focus particularly on those who have not yet heard the gospel. - Provide every people and population on earth with a valid opportunity to hear the gospel in a

-- Establish a mission-minded church planting movement within every unreached people group so that the gospel is accessible to all people. - Establish a Christian community of worship, instruction in the Word, healing, fellowship, prayer, disciple making, evangelism, and missionary concern in every human community.79
+- Focus particularly on those who have not yet heard the gospel. - Provide every people and population on earth with a valid opportunity to hear the gospel in a language they can understand.
+It is our fervent prayer that at least half of humanity will profess allegiance to the Lord Jesus. - Establish a mission-minded church planting movement within every unreached people group so that the gospel is accessible to all people. - Establish a Christian community of worship, instruction in the Word, healing, fellowship, prayer, disciple making, evangelism, and missionary concern in every human community.

 These are all marvelous, worthy goals that most likely we will support and work to attain.
 However, if we are to stand a chance of achieving such glorious, grandiose goals, we must give much more attention to the practical, nitty-gritty matter of how we can cooperate in reaching unreached peoples.
-Unless we find a way to move together toward these goals by building effective partnerships between Christian organizations, the idea of reaching the estimated remaining 2,000 major unreached peoples and their thousands of subgroups by AD 2000 is a mirage that will quickly disappear.
+Unless we find a way to move together toward these goals by building effective partnerships between Christian organizations, the idea of reaching the estimated remaining 7000 plus unreached people groups (almost 5000 Frontier people groups) by AD 2030 or 2033 is a mirage that will quickly disappear.

-How can we develop relationships that will both maintain the autonomy of individual churches and parachurch organizations as well as make possible significant partnership?
-I suggest that it will be through building networks focused on reaching unreached peoples.
+How can we develop relationships that will both maintain the autonomy of individual churches and para-church organizations as well as make possible significant partnership?
+I suggest that it will be through building networks focused on reaching unreached people groups.